-Coordinated Entry

-Start Corporation is the point of contact for the Louisiana Balance of State Continuum of Care (LA BOSCOC) Houma Region.
+Coordinated Entry- Start Corporation is the point of contact for the Louisiana Balance of State Continuum of Care (LA BOSCOC) Houma Region.
 The LA BOSCOC has established a system to coordinate intake, assessment, and referral to resources for all people experiencing homelessness and at risk of homelessness.
-The goal of this system is to provide people experiencing homelessness with the fastest possible access to housing while prioritizing the LA BOSCOC's limited housing resources to those persons who have the greatest need and length of time homeless.